wilsonsk/Computational-Design/AAD Algorithms-Aided Design Parametric Strategies using Grasshopper/AAD/Data/Elemental Building Blocks.md

 ##### (Numbers constrained by Domains) -> (Range of Points i.e Vertices within the Domain)-> (Lines/Curves i.e. Edges) ->(Planes/Surfaces) -> (Grids subset of Planes/Surfaces) -> (Solids)

 ## [[Points|Point]] as the Fundamental Building Block of Form
+I.e. The [[Computational Design Thinking#The Synthesis of Process as a as a Model|fundamental parameter]] of design.
 *For in depth mathematical context, see [[Points#Mathematical Context|mathematical context]]*.

 A point is a single entity, or a set with only one element.